ErSantis/LandigPage-Drogueria-LaEconomia/README.md

 - **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
 - **Node.js**: For managing dependencies and running the development server.

-## Contributing

-Feel free to submit issues or pull requests to improve this project.

 ## License